MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

   `Execute()` - evaluating live state at each actual fire - that decides which one (if any) actually runs.

-  **Two configs simultaneously active on the same physical button, with different delays, is fully supported, not just tolerated.** An earlier version of this resolved to a single "winning" config and broadcast the resulting event to every matching config regardless - which was a real correctness bug, not just an ambiguity: a config whose own (longer) delay hadn't elapsed yet would still get triggered early, by a different config's (shorter) one, the moment that one fired.
+  **Two configs simultaneously bound to the same physical button, with different delays, is fully supported, not just tolerated.** An earlier version of this resolved to a single "winning" config and broadcast the resulting event to every matching config regardless - which was a real correctness bug, not just an ambiguity: a config whose own (longer) delay hadn't elapsed yet would still get triggered early, by a different config's (shorter) one, the moment that one fired.
-  `InputEventExecutor.ResolveButtonTimingsPerConfig` returns *every* currently active, precondition-satisfied config bound to a button, each with its own delays - `ExecutionManager`'s resolver concatenates these across every loaded config file, no single-winner tie-break.
-Each synthetic HOLD/REPEAT/LONG_RELEASE `SyntheticButtonEventGenerator` produces is stamped with the specific config's GUID that governs it (`InputEventArgs.TargetConfigGUID`), and `Execute()` only dispatches a targeted event to that one config, skipping every other match - a one-line addition to the existing loop.
-Real events (PRESS/RELEASE with no reclassification) stay untargeted (`null`) and broadcast to every matching config, same as always - only the events whose *timing* came from one specific config's delay are restricted to that config.
+  `InputEventExecutor.ResolveButtonTimingsPerConfig` returns the *distinct* `HoldDelay`/`RepeatDelay`/
+  `LongReleaseDelay` settings among every config bound to a button (`.Distinct()` on the `ButtonTimings` struct) - `ExecutionManager`'s resolver concatenates these across every loaded config file and dedupes again at that level.

+  **No config identity is carried through the generator at all** - `SyntheticButtonEventGenerator` only ever sees delay *values*, never a config GUID (there is no `ButtonBinding` type; `ResolveTimings` is `Func<InputEventArgs, List<ButtonTimings>>`).
+A produced HOLD/REPEAT/LONG_RELEASE just carries the delay value that classified it (`InputEventArgs.SyntheticDelayMs`) - `Execute()` asks each bound config directly, "is this delay yours?" (`ButtonInputConfig.MatchesSyntheticDelay`, one switch comparing `HoldDelay`/`RepeatDelay`/`LongReleaseDelay` against `SyntheticDelayMs`), true for PRESS/RELEASE (nothing to match, so those still broadcast to every matching config, same as always).
+This is simpler than ID-based targeting and self-correcting: two configs that happen to share a delay are indistinguishable to the generator by construction, so they're naturally treated as one group everywhere - including in the log, which would otherwise show the same physical HOLD/REPEAT/LONG_RELEASE once per bound config instead of once per distinct setting.

-  This does widen `SyntheticButtonEventGenerator`'s internal state: a tracked button now holds one `HoldFired`/`LastHoldFire`/delay-set per bound config (not one canonical set for the whole button), and a RELEASE can fan out into multiple events - one per bound config, each independently classified as RELEASE or LONG_RELEASE against *that* config's own `LongReleaseDelay`, so two configs on one button can correctly disagree about whether a given release counts as long. `Observe()`'s signature changed accordingly, from returning one `InputEventArgs` to a `List<InputEventArgs>` (usually one element - the fan-out is dormant, not extra work, for the common single-config-per-button case).
+  This does widen `SyntheticButtonEventGenerator`'s internal state: a tracked button now holds one `HoldFired`/`LastHoldFire`/timings entry per distinct setting (not one canonical set for the whole button), and a RELEASE can fan out into multiple events - one per distinct `LongReleaseDelay` among bound configs, each independently classified as RELEASE or LONG_RELEASE against *that* delay, so two configs on one button can correctly disagree about whether a given release counts as long.
+  `Observe()`'s signature changed accordingly, from returning one `InputEventArgs` to a `List<InputEventArgs>` (usually one element - the fan-out is dormant, not extra work, for the common single-setting-per-button case, and configs sharing a setting collapse back to one element too).
 - **Encoder pairing configuration.** Where the button-pair-to-encoder mapping is authored (joystick definition file vs. runtime user configuration).
 - **Fast-turn threshold shape.** Rolling window/count vs. some other rate measure; not yet designed